 Head up to Kouji Park in Ono-machi to see the Yamato Soy Sauce Brewery and its adjoining buildings.
 The tour is free and is sure to make you think twice about the Japanese condiment.
 Learn all about the magical mold specimen koji, soak your hands in a koji bath, and check out the samples in the shop.
 (You may be tempted to make a purchase…)

-18. Fukumitsuya Sake Tasting & Lecture (non-tour option)
+17. Fukumitsuya Sake Tasting & Lecture (large group only)

 Fukumitsuya is the oldest sake brewery in Kanazawa and a short walk from the “Princess Temple,” Tentokuin.
 The water used for their sake has taken 100 years to travel from the peak of Mount Haku to reach Kanazawa where it’s used to steam rice.

-The “standard” 30 minute lecture and sake tasting is only available for six people at a time, so bring your hostel and travel friends and call them in advance to book it!
+The “Large Group” tour includes a 30 minute lecture and sake tasting is only available for at least 11 people at a time, so bring your hostel and travel friends and call them in advance to book it!

 Hey, Haruki here!
 I'm the concierge from Kaname Inn Tatemachi.
 I can tell you all about Kanazawa and nite life in the city.
 I'm traveler myself and love making connections with people.
 I also dig dancing!
 Haruki's Instagram